 What is The Prostate and its Size?

 At the age of 60, men should be reaping the fruits of their labor.
 Unfortunately, this has just become too ideal for men these days; the issue being prostate problems.
 The incidence of prostatic diseases is on the rise.
+The younger men are not at the risk of prostate disorders as compared to the older men.
+Hence, age is a crucial factor in occurrence of prostate disorders and maintaining its health.
 Let’s take a look and have a deeper understanding of what bothers aging men the most.

 The prostate gland is a donut-shaped male organ that lies below the urinary bladder and surrounds the urethra.
 A normal prostate gland measures about 3 cm or 1.2 inch across, and weighs about 20 g or nearly an ounce.
 The primary function of this gland is to secrete a watery, milk-looking and slightly acidic prostatic fluid which constitutes about 30 % of the seminal fluid volume.
 The prostatic fluid plays an important role in sperm activation, viability, and motility, which are all needed in increasing* the chances of fertilization.

 The prostate gland normally grows in size; this enlargement becomes more pronounced as men ages.
 Since this gland surrounds the urethra, which is the passageway for urine from the urinary bladder, it is very important that its normal size be maintained.
 Consequently, the fact that the urethra passes through the small hole in the center of the prostate is a matter of considerable clinical significance.
 When the prostate disorders affect the functioning of the prostate, symptoms like pain during urination and erectile dysfunction may be noted.
 Other symptoms include lack of control on bladder function and blood in urine.